-Somehow, writing became the most joyful part of my days.
-It didn’t matter if I was slow, anxious, exhausted, or foggy all day.
-While writing, I felt alive.
-I felt connected to the best part of myself.
+Somehow, writing has become the most joyful part of my days.
+It doesn’t matter whether I’m slow, anxious, exhausted, or foggy all day.
+While writing, I feel alive.
+I feel connected to the best part of myself.

-And I always imagined you—yes, you!—were cheering me on.
-You encouraged me to keep writing and to keep showing up.
-You helped me feel safe and alive.
+And I always imagine you—yes, you!—cheering me on.
+You encourage me to keep writing and to keep showing up.
+You help me feel safe and alive.
 Thank you.

 Am I now a writer?